bethrichardson/api-read-cache/docs/adr/0003-use-spotify-github-client-for-structured-repo-metrics.md

   it did not have any support for members and the other endpoints requested.

-* For the cached responses that are cached as plain Objects (thereby caching the proxied response from GitHub API without mutating it), I used a Feign client to GitHub with an Object response type and added paths for those that needed caching to be called but the cache reloader.
+* For the cached responses that are cached as plain Objects (thereby caching the proxied response from GitHub API without mutating it), I used a Feign client to GitHub with an Object response type and added paths for those that needed caching to be called by the cache reloader.
 I also added a passthrough for all other endpoints.

 * I am completely uncoupled to the structure of the API responses for the majority of my caching strategy